ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-06-09 Nudibranchs from New England.md.md

 categories: Fun Posts
 tags: [Fun Post, Sea Slug, Nudibranchs]
 ---
+### KNOW YOUR NUDIBRANCHS- NUDIBRANCHS FROM NEW ENGLAND

 *This post is a fun post for documenting the five nudibranch species if came across while tidepooling.*